yiisoft/test-support/docs/en/README.md

 ### MemorySimpleCache

-The `MemorySimpleCache` class does not use external storage, to store cached values.
+The `MemorySimpleCache` class does not use external storage to store cached values.
 Values are stored in the array property of the object itself and will be destroyed along with the object.
 Use `MemorySimpleCache` in the simple cases when you do not need to keep track of the history of cache access.